rezervemoney/gitbooks/how-to-capture-1-million-eth/README.md

 As Bitcoin’s value increases, the company’s debt becomes cheaper to repay, and bondholders gain the option to take yield or convert bonds into MicroStrategy stock for potentially greater upside.

 MicroStrategy’s aggressive accumulation strategy has transformed the company into a de facto Bitcoin investment vehicle.
-As Bitcoin rallied, the firm’s market capitalization surged, and MSTR’s share price climbed over 2,700% from its 2020 lows, vastly outperforming Bitcoin itself.&#x20;
+As Bitcoin rallied, the firm’s market capitalization surged, and MSTR’s share price climbed over 2,700% from its 2020 lows, vastly outperforming Bitcoin itself.

 This leveraged approach created a feedback loop: higher BTC prices boosted market perception, which in turn increased MicroStrategy’s access to cheap capital for further accumulation.